sourcefuse/loopback4-microservice-catalog/packages/cli/README.md

   NAME  name of the project

 OPTIONS
-  --cwd=cwd  directory where project will be scaffolded, instead of the project name --help     show manual pages
+  --cwd=cwd                  directory where project will be scaffolded, instead of the project name --help                     show manual pages --issuePrefix=issuePrefix  prefix to be used for issues(e.g. GH-)
 ```

 _See code: [src/commands/scaffold.ts](https://github.com/sourcefuse/loopback4-microservice-catalog/blob/v2.0.1/src/commands/scaffold.ts)_